jerboa88/Tally/README.md

 Tally Word Counter is a free online tool to count the number of characters, words, paragraphs, and lines in your text.
 It can also show counts for different types of characters like letters, digits, spaces, and symbols/special characters.
 Make sure you have the right number of words for your essay or post by counting them instantly with Tally.

-Also check out the Tally Chrome Extension [here](https://github.com/jerboa88/Tally-Extension).
+Also check out the [Tally Chrome Extension].

 ### Features
 - **🧮 View text metrics:** Count the number of characters, words, sentences, paragraphs, and lines in your text.